Why Loyalty Programs Need To Be Personalized

 Just think about the 80/20 rule.
 Known officially as the Pareto Principle, when applied to sales, it suggests that 80% of sales come from only 20% of the customers.
 In other words, it’s a relatively small group of loyal people that is often the driving force behind a successful business.

-Loyalty Programs: Great In Theory, Not Always In Practice
+Loyalty Programs: Great in Theory, Not Always In Practice

 Looking at the numbers, it’s no surprise that loyalty has become a priority for all kinds of companies.
 When a customer is loyal, they spend more money, spend more often and become an advocate for the brand.